SwitchQL/SwitchQL/README.md

 ### Contributing

+Please view the [contribution](contributing.md) guidelines for the project

 Feel free to open issues and pull requests.
 We're always welcome support from the community.

 To run this project locally: